-A plant grouping exemplifies simplicity and makes it easy on the eye and mind.
+A plant-grouping shows simplicity and makes it easy on the eye and mind.
 The result is a pleasant and comfortable setting where “it just feels right”.

 By arranging your plant-groupings you can “lead the eye” to focal points or destinations in your design.
 In effect, you can influence how people move through the gardens.